Notes on the Geography of Brazil: Boa Viagem

 Is everything new in these southern districts?
 Answer: no. Here's a church from 1787.

-There's an active congregation, too, perhaps an indicator of greater piety here than in Recife's foreign counterparts.
+There's an active congregation, too, an indicator of greater piety than many North Americans and godless Europeans are used to.